WyattAutomation/Train-YOLOv3-with-OpenImagesV4/README.md

 ```
 https://pjreddie.com/darknet/yolo/
 ```

+You will need Numpy and Pandas for Python3.6 installed as well.

 I'm using CUDA Toolkit 10.0 with the 410 version of the NVidia Driver, on Ubuntu18.04, and use Python 3.6.
 My GPU is an NVidia gtx 1060 (6GB model).
 I won't go into details too much with getting YOLOv3 working, as that is not the intent of this document.